 Malignant mesothelioma is a rare form of cancer that affects the mesothelial cells of the serous membranes in the body.
 The most common form of mesothelioma, affecting the lining of the lung, is pleural mesothelioma.
 Two to three thousand new cases of malignant mesothelioma are diagnosed each year.

 The mission of All About Malignant Mesothelioma is to provide a one-stop resource for comprehensive, up-to-date mesothelioma information.
 We cover the full scope of malignant mesothelioma issues including background, history, risk factors, diagnosis, and treatment.
-Please recommend the site to someone who may benefit from mesothelioma information.

 All About Malignant Mesothelioma also includes comprehensive information on filing a personal injury or wrongful death lawsuit to obtain mesothelioma compensation.